Trax-retail/date-picker/README.md

 ### How to use:

-The top controller muat have 3 items:
+The directive needs 3 items:

  - `selection`: A range object of the selection
  - `active-dates` [optional]: An array of range objects if you want to have only sepecific days shown as available (does not effect selection, only visual indicator)